kennguyen001/crypto-blog/src/content/blog/2025/dec/lighter-is-coming-for-the-throne.md

 ### 1. ZK-CLOB Architecture

-Lighter uses a **Central Limit Order Book (CLOB)**, the gold standard for traders.
+Lighter uses a Central Limit Order Book (CLOB), the gold standard for traders.
 But unlike previous CLOBs, it uses a custom ZK system known as the **Order Book Tree**.

-Every transaction — matches, liquidations, funding updates — is proven using **Zero-Knowledge proofs**.
+Every transaction, matches, liquidations, funding updates, is proven using **Zero-Knowledge proofs**.

 Hyperliquid relies on validator consensus.